 Technological developments in the cable, DSL and fibre platforms have helped transform broadband from a PC-based service to a one which has become a fundamental component of many households’ entertainment, through offering services such as VoD and IPTV.
 The main growth driver is now fibre, particular with FttH which has emerged as the preferred albeit more costly architecture, followed by cable and DSL.
 Cable networks have seen considerable subscriber growth as a result of operator investment in DOSCSIS3.0 technology, and the widespread deployment of data services providing up to 200Mb/s.
 With DSL, a number of operators are investing in the new vectoring technology, which will help extend the shelf life of DSL infrastructure for a few years.
 Vectoring remains a stop-gap measure allowing operators to provide faster services at a lower cost, though fibre remains the goal in the long term.
 This report presents statistics and analysis on Europe’s fixed-line broadband market, including developments in ADSL, cable and fibre technologies, and noting the status of EU and government policies to encourage broadband take-up to the end of the decade.

-State aid for broadband increases as economic stimulus continues; EC targets at least 50% of households to have 100Mb/s; EC promoting broadband as a universal service by 2013; Digital Agenda for economic recovery; DSL trials providing 700Mb/s; HFC networks taking larger share of super-fast connections; decline of DSL as customers adopt mobile broadband and FttH; economic benefits of broadband revealed; broadband reaches 95% of all citizens; EC plans to inject €9.2 billion in regional broadband infrastructure projects.
+State aid for broadband increases as economic stimulus continues; EC targets at least 50% of households to have 100Mb/s; EC promoting broadband as a universal service; Digital Agenda for economic recovery; DSL trials providing 700Mb/s; HFC networks taking larger share of super-fast connections; decline of DSL as customers adopt mobile broadband and FttH; economic benefits of broadband revealed; broadband reaches 95% of all citizens; DOCSIS3.1 developments; EC’s €9.2 billion injection into regional broadband infrastructure projects slashed to €1 billion.